Community activists try to address gun violence as homicide rate reaches 300 mark

 Their collective endeavor comes on the heels of the murder of 13-year-old Kelsey Washington.

-She was an innocent bystander who was shit in the head earlier this month.
+She was an innocent bystander who was shot in the head earlier this month.

 Washington died last week after being in the hospital for seven days.